Skip to main content

 FieldWhat to CaptureCommon Mistakes

-Gross-up provision existsYes / NoAssuming all leases have one; they don't
+Gross-up provision existsYes / NoAssuming all leases have one; they do not

 Deemed occupancy percentageExact percentage (e.g., 90%, 95%)Recording approximate instead of exact